-Fund a DWI Enforcement Task Force in McKinley County.
+Aligns with 2009 CTSP Emphasis Area: 2.
+Alcohol/ Impaired Driving and 7.
+Native Americans Fund a DWI Enforcement Task Force in McKinley County.
 Utilizing a cross-commissioning agreement, this task force will conduct checkpoints and saturation patrols, and over-time enforcement in McKinley County, including the Navajo Nation.
-This task force consists of State Police, Gallup PD, McKinley County SO, and Navajo Nation DPS.
+This task force consists of State Police, Gallup PD, McKinley County SO, and Navajo Nation Department of Public Safety.